VincentL03/Instant_noodle_class/README.txt

 How to use the included Demo Program:
 	Uncomment the first line, which should be mynoodle = Instant_Noodles("x", "y", "z"). x must be replaced with a valid brand of your choice, y must be replaced with a valid noodletype, z must be replaced with a valid flavor
-	Part1 - Brand - Valid Brands: Nongshim, Nissin, Maruchan
-			Choose a brand to replace x with, inside the quotation marks Noodle Type - Valid Noodle Types: Udon, Ramen, Soba
+	You should be able to run the program without errors after each part Part1 - Brand - Valid Brands: Nongshim, Nissin, Maruchan Choose a brand to replace x with, inside the quotation marks Noodle Type - Valid Noodle Types: Udon, Ramen, Soba